WATCH | Business Day Dialogue: What's needed to transform SA’s economy?

 The link between research and formulation of policy has never been more crucial as major development challenges face Southern Africa, while SA also needs bold action to turn its economic fortunes around.
 Such action must be founded on credible evidence-based research.

-SA deputy finance minister David Masondo and experts from the Southern Africa — Towards Inclusive Economic Development (SA-TIED) programme will engage on November 16 at a Business Day Dialogues, co-hosted by SA-TIED.
+SA finance minister Enoch Godongwana and experts from the Southern Africa — Towards Inclusive Economic Development (SA-TIED) programme engaged on this topic during a virtual Business Day Dialogue, co-hosted by SA-TIED, on January 27.

 The programme’s unique design and core principles focus on tailored support for the policy environment, and is made up of six workstreams:

 - Enterprise development for job creation and growth;

 - Public revenue mobilisation for inclusive development;